We’re connected -- so you can connect with us

 UMass has more than 90 Research Core Facilities across the state of Massachusetts that are available to researchers from government, academia and industry on a fee-for-service basis.
 These shared resources offer a wide range of services to the research community, including cutting-edge technologies, high-end instrumentation and technical support for basic, translational and clinical research.

 The capabilities available at each facility are as unique as the researchers found at each location.
-Our expertise ranges from life sciences to material sciences, nanofabrication to biomanufacturing, robotics to mechanical prototyping, chemistry to high-performance computing, and so much more.
-Visit our individual campus websites or contact any campus to learn more about the collaborative opportunities and tools available to advance your research.
+Our expertise ranges from life sciences to material sciences, nanofabrication to biomanufacturing, robotics to mechanical prototyping, chemistry to high-performance computing, and more.

 UMass Boston research core facilities currently include Vivarium and Genomics Cores.
 Our program will be soon extending to include: Imaging, Mass Spectroscopy, Fabrication, Flow Cytometry, and Infrared/Raman Spectroscopy.
 With easy access from the north and south shores of Massachusetts, UMass Boston is close to city incubators, universities and Fortune 500 companies.
 Our researchers specialize in biomedical, health, life and brain sciences.